BULL RUN, VA

 the bayonet.
 The railroad embankment was carried in a

-desperate hand-to-hand conflict in which bayonets and clubbed
+desperate hand-to-hand conflict in which bayonets and

 muskets were the principal weapons.